 - For the Family Five-day Fishing License, the Wildlife Conservation Fund fee is $5

 - Youth under the age of 16 are exempt from the WCF fee.

 Once the WCF has been paid it can also be applied to your annual hunting and/or trapping license.

 Where can I buy a fishing licence?

-or from Angling Licence Vendors across PEI.
+or from Angling Licence Vendors in communities across PEI.